Computational

 Chemistry

-Pacific Northwest National Laboratory (PNNL) researchers have pioneered the field of computational chemistry, with over 30 years of enduring and impactful research integrating theory and experimentation under the Condensed Phase and Interfacial Chemical Physics program.
-Our researchers develop methods for understanding the physics and chemistry of intermolecular interactions to reliably reproduce experimental observables, extending our understanding of chemical reactivity from the molecular scale to collective phenomena in complex systems.
-This provides the groundwork for PNNL’s signature capabilities in developing and applying computational methods to study the properties and processes of systems in complex environments.
+Researchers at Pacific Northwest National Laboratory (PNNL) have pioneered the field of computational chemistry, with decades of enduring and impactful research integrating theory and experimentation.
+Our researchers develop methods for understanding the physics and chemistry of intermolecular interactions to reliably reproduce experimental observables, extending our understanding of chemical reactivity from the molecular scale to collective phenomena in systems across a broad range of length and time scales.
+This provides the groundwork for PNNL’s signature capabilities in developing and applying computational methods to study the properties and processes of complex systems.

 Computational chemistry research at PNNL includes: